Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Introduction

-A natural approach is Bayesian Optimization (BO), which optimizes expensive black-box functions by constructing surrogate models~\citep{Brochu2010,snoek2012practical,shahriari2015taking}.
-However, standard BO methods typically employ Gaussian Process (GP) surrogates, which scale poorly and require smoothness assumptions that do not hold in quantum optimization problems~\citep{wang2016bayesian}.
+A natural approach is Bayesian Optimization (BO), which optimizes expensive black-box functions by constructing surrogate models~\cite{brochu2010tutorial,snoek2012practical,shahriari2015taking}.
+However, standard BO methods typically employ Gaussian Process (GP) surrogates, which scale poorly and require smoothness assumptions that do not hold in quantum optimization problems~\cite{wang2016bayesian}.
 In addition, GPs do not naturally capture the bounded distributions arising from quantum measurements and often oversmooth the non-smooth loss landscape.
-To address this, we propose \sol{}, a surrogate-guided approximate state preparation framework based on tree-based models following the spirit of~\citep{han2021high}, specifically gradient-boosted regression trees (GBRTs), which are better suited for the high-dimensional and non-smooth optimization landscape induced by quantum circuit outputs~\citep{head2021scikit}.
+To address this, we propose \sol{}, a surrogate-guided framework for domain-aware distribution matching based on tree-based models following the spirit of~\cite{han2021high}, specifically gradient-boosted regression trees (GBRTs), which are better suited for the high-dimensional and non-smooth optimization landscape induced by quantum circuit outputs~\cite{patel2020experimental,patel2022quest}. \sol{} targets distribution matching based on output statistics, which is fundamental to tasks where measurement statistics, not full quantum amplitudes, determine success.
+These are precisely the near-term workloads limited by measurement access and noise~\cite{joshi2025measuring,benedetti2025complement,hangleiter2023computational}; our goal is to enable distributional alignment for sampling- and measurement-driven hybrid quantum–classical workflows, rather than general-purpose, tomographic unitary, or state synthesis.

-Beyond the surrogate choice, we introduce a structured decomposition of the parameter space that leverages the layered architecture of variational circuits~\citep{holmes_connecting_2022}.
-This layerwise decomposition yields a principled form of block coordinate optimization: parameters within each layer are optimized in localized subspaces while synchronization across layers ensures global convergence.
+We specifically show that these general-purpose methods are inefficient for our targeted domain.
+Beyond the surrogate choice, we introduce a structured decomposition of the parameter space that leverages the layered architecture of variational circuits~\cite{holmes_connecting_2022}.
+This layerwise decomposition yields a principled form of block-coordinate optimization: parameters within each layer are optimized in localized subspaces, while synchronization across layers ensures global convergence.
 This structure enables distributed, sample-efficient optimization and improves stability relative to random partitioning.
-We formalize the surrogate-guided approximate state preparation problem and present theoretical guarantees under mild assumptions on noise stochasticity and model fidelity.
+We formalize the surrogate-guided distribution matching problem and provide theoretical guarantees under mild assumptions on the noise's stochasticity and the model's fidelity.